Barbariandev/MANTIS/README.md

 ## Model Iteration Tool

 The [MANTIS Model Iteration Tool](https://github.com/BarbarianDev/mantis_model_iteration_tool) is a standalone framework for developing, backtesting, and iterating on MANTIS mining strategies.
-It provides autonomous agent-driven research, walk-forward evaluation with causal data access, and a web dashboard for tracking iterations across all crypto challenge types.
+It provides autonomous agent-driven research, walk-forward evaluation with causal data access, and a web dashboard for tracking iterations across all challenge types.
 See the [repository](https://github.com/BarbarianDev/mantis_model_iteration_tool) for setup and SDK documentation.

 ---